Si-ja/Random-Projects/Tic-Tac-Toe Java/README.md

 The structure of the code:
 * `TheGame.java` contains the main method in which the whole game is structured for various ways it can be played.
-* `Board.java` creates an field object, that represents the board.
+* `Board.java` creates a playing field as an object, that represents the board.
 All methods saved in it are ment to verify how the board looks, what moves players make, etc.

 Just compile it and play.
 ```